We've independently reviewed this article to make sure it's as accurate as we can make it.

 #1 Your Dishwasher Is Newer… And Slower

 Is your dishwasher quite new?
-You might be surprised to learn that newer dishwashers take more time to run than older models!
+If so, you might be surprised to learn that the more recent models typically take longer than older ones.

-In my experience, the main reason new dishwashers run for a long time is that the motor is smaller and more energy efficient than old dishwashers.
+In my experience, the main reason new dishwashers run for a long time is that newer motors are smaller and more energy efficient than older ones.

-This means the motor doesn’t have enough power to run the upper and lower spray arms at the time, so there’s a component known as an “actuator” that alternates the water supply between the upper and lower racks.
-Unfortunately, this takes a lot longer to do the job!
+Newer motors don’t have enough power to run the upper and lower spray arms at the same time, so there’s a component known as an “actuator” that alternates the water supply between the upper and lower racks.
+However, this takes a lot longer to do the job!

-There are actually quite a few differences between modern and old dishwashers.
-Here are some of them.
+There are actually quite a few differences between modern and old dishwashers, such as:

-- Dishwashers and sinks typically share a hot water line, so briefly place your hand under the running water in your sink to check the temperature.
+• Dishwashers and sinks typically share a hot water line, so briefly place your hand under the running water in your sink to check the temperature.
 If it feels excessively hot, and you need to pull your hand away after just a few seconds, the temperature is probably within the desired range (120 degrees).
-This temperature is ideal to dissolve soap and dry your dishes faster.
-You can also use an external thermostat to measure the temperature.

-- Use the right washing detergent to prevent performance issues such as excessive sudsing that can lead to leaks.
+• Use the right washing detergent to prevent performance issues such as excessive sudsing that can lead to leaks.
+Also, make sure to use the right amount of detergent – too much is not good!

-- Clean the dishwasher with a tablet cleaner or vinegar at least once a month.
+• Clean the dishwasher with a tablet cleaner or vinegar and run on a clean cycle at least once a month.

 #2 The Dishes Are Very Dirty

-Modern dishwashers include sensors, commonly known as “Auto Wash”, “Smart Wash”, or “Auto Sense”.
+Many modern dishwashers include soil sensor technology, commonly known as “Auto Wash”, “Smart Wash”, or “Auto Sense”.

 These sensors will detect the level of soiling on the dishes and adjust the cycle duration accordingly.
 The dirtier the dishes, the longer the cycle.

 Is your dishwasher full of plates from breakfast and lunch?
-Then they may only be smeared with butter, milk, and sandwich crumbs.
+If so, the dishes may only be smeared with butter, milk, and sandwich crumbs.
 In this case, the dishwasher sensors may default to a shorter dishwasher cycle.

-But what if your dishwasher is full of ironed on spaghetti bolognese stains, or is full of greasy pots and pans?
-Then a modern dishwasher’s sensors will whack those dishes on a longer cycle.
+But what if your dishwasher is full of ironed-on spaghetti bolognese stains, or is full of greasy pots and pans?
+Then a modern dishwasher’s sensors will keep those dishes on a longer cycle.

 #3 The Water Heats Slowly